shyam/helloworld-on-docker-and-k8s/k8s/README.md

 ![Demo/Image](k8s-helloworld-elb-https.png)

+A DNS CNAME record can be added against the ELB URL so that the SSL validation errors not occur.

 ### Updating `helloworld` Deployment:

 Whenever a new version of the application is to updated, a new tag of the container is obtained and pushed to the registry.